 The City’s principle interest was to start the process of integrating natural assets into its overall asset management plan.
 Water-related issues were already topical in Grand Forks as the City aquifer had been damaged due to gas contamination.
-Accordingly, the City chose to focus on an oxbow wetland in the center of the urban area.
-The wetland represents a substantial series of assets in the center of Grand Forks, one that links to the interconnected issues of stormwater, aquifer health, localised flooding and the quality of fish-bearing streams.
+Accordingly, the City chose to focus on an oxbow wetland in the centre of the urban area.
+The wetland represents a substantial series of assets in the centre of Grand Forks, one that links to the interconnected issues of stormwater, aquifer health, localised flooding and the quality of fish-bearing streams.

 Management questions that the City wanted to address through the pilot project included: